-Example: Avoid highlighting one single event or imply the suicide was the result of a single cause such as loss of a job, relationship breakdown, bereavement in the family, debt problem, etc.
+Example: Avoid highlighting one single event or imply the suicide was the result of a single cause such as loss of a job, relationship breakdown, bereavement in the family, debt problem, and the like.

 Part D. Present Current Suicide News Independently